 Barcelona is the capital of Catalonia region, as well as the second most populous municipality in entire Spain.
 The city is extremely popular with tourists – not just because it’s one of the two major hubs in this country, but because it has so much to offer.
 The culture and people in Catalonia are quite different from the rest of Spain, and this is something you have to experience to understand.

 Also, Barcelona has something that the country’s capital just can’t compete with – no, I’m not talking about Lionel Messi.
 I am talking about exceptional sandy beaches that make you want to spend every single minute of the day under the sun.

 From the legendary Antoni Gaudi to the Spanish Grand Prix – here are all the things that Barcelona is most famous for!

-Casa Milà is another one of his famous works, and for some reason it reminds me of that weird, out of place building in Prague.
-The wavy look is certainly unique and eye catching, but it was quite controversial in the early days of the building.
+Casa Milà, also known as La Pedrera, is another one of his famous works, and for some reason it reminds me of that weird, out of place building in Prague.
+The wavy look is certainly unique and eye-catching, but it was quite controversial in the early days of the building.

-La Sagrada Familia is the most famous work of Antoni Gaudi and it’s probably the most famous building in all of Spain.
-The iconic cathedral is perhaps best known for the fact that it’s unfinished – its construction progressed slowly throughout the decades, but was eventually interrupted by the Spanish civil war.
+Of course, Barcelona is famous for La Sagrada Familia.
+It is the most famous work of Antoni Gaudi and it’s probably the most famous building in all of Spain, so you should definitely see it even if you only have one day to explore Barcelona.
+The iconic cathedral is perhaps best known for the fact that it’s unfinished – its construction progressed slowly throughout the decades but was eventually interrupted by the Spanish civil war.